Skip to main content

 Is there BS behind the Puma chipset latency story?

 I frequently read about how Puma-based DOCSIS modems have severe latency problems.
 Back in 2016, a user on DSL Reports who states that he is an "EE" that "designs electronics" did an analysis and claimed that he found very frequent and repeatable ~250 ms latency spikes due to his modem's Puma chipset.
-(It is important to note that this person did not claim to have professional or academic credentials in networking.)
-The data he published - a repeatable and consistent 250 ms latency - seems so bizarre that I find it almost impossible to fathom that his findings were typical behavior, or that ISPs would certify such poorly behaving modems.
-Later in 2016 an article was published that amplified his claims and his story took off as "the experience of everyone with a Puma-based modem".
-By April 2017, an article was published in The Register stating that someone was pursuing a class action lawsuit against Arris related to Puma-based modems.
-[The way I re
+(It is important to note that this person did not claim to have any professional or academic credentials in networking.)
+The data he published - a repeatable and consistent 250 ms latency - seems so bizarre that I found it almost impossible to fathom that his findings were typical behavior, or that ISPs would certify such poorly behaving modems.
+Later in 2016, an article was published that amplified his claims and his story took off as "the experience of everyone with a Puma-based modem".
+By April 2017, another article was published in The Register stating that someone was pursuing a class action lawsuit against Arris related to Puma-based modems.
+[T

 Repairing the Roland HD-1 V-Drums pedals